MediaComem/minesweeper/INSTRUCTIONS.md

 Change your deployment so that the application can be automatically updated via a Git hook like in the [automated deployment exercise][auto-deploy-ex].

-> **Hints:**
->
-> * Once you have set up the new directories, make sure to update your systemd
->   unit file to point to the correct directory.
+Once you have set up the new directories, make sure to update your systemd unit file to point to the correct directory.

->
->   Note that the new directory is a fresh deployment, so you have to repeat
->   part of the [initial setup][initial-setup] you performed in the original
+Note that the new directory is a fresh deployment, so you have to repeat part of the [initial setup][initial-setup] you performed in the original
->   directory:
+directory:

->
->   * You must download the dependencies again with `mix do deps.get,
+* You must download the dependencies again with `mix do deps.get, frontend.install`.
->     frontend.install`.
->   * You do not have to create or migrate the database again, and your hook
->     will handle most of the setup, but if you used the `config/local.exs`
->     configuration file, you must recreate it in this new deployment directory
+* You do not have to create or migrate the database again, and your hook will handle most of the setup, but if you used the `config/local.exs` configuration file, you must recreate it in this new deployment directory as well.

->     as well.
-> * Update the `post-receive` hook.
-Compared to the PHP todolist, there are
->   additional steps which must be performed in the script for the automated
->   deployment to work correctly:
+Update the `post-receive` hook.
+Compared to the PHP todolist, there are additional steps which must be performed in the script for the automated deployment to work correctly:

->
->   1. Backend and frontend dependencies must be updated in case there are new
->      or upgraded ones.
+  1. Backend and frontend dependencies must be updated in case there are new or upgraded ones.
->   1. The database must be migrated to take any new migrations into account.
+  1. The database must be migrated to take any new migrations into account.
->   1. The Alpine.js frontend must be rebuilt in case changes were made to the
->      frontend source files.
+  1. The Alpine.js frontend must be rebuilt in case changes were made to the frontend source files.
->   1. The Elixir application must be recompiled and the release must be
->      reassembled in case changes were made to the backend source files.
+  1. The Elixir application must be recompiled and the release must be reassembled in case changes were made to the backend source files.
->   1. The systemd service must be restarted with `systemctl`.
-(Elixir code is
->      not reinterpreted on-the-fly as with PHP; the process must be restarted
->      so that the program is reloaded into memory).
+  1. The systemd service must be restarted with `systemctl`.
+(Elixir code is not reinterpreted on-the-fly as with PHP; the process must be restarted so that the program is reloaded into memory).

->
->   The [application's README][readme] explains what to do to update the
->   application.
-This must be done in your `post-receive` hook script.
+The [application's README][readme] explains how to do all of this.
+You should run the appropriate commands in your `post-receive` hook script.

-> * Note: in the automated deployment exercice, it is mentionned that the
+> :books: In the automated deployment exercice, it is mentionned that the
 > application will no longer work after changing the path to the repository in
 > the nginx configuration.
 In the case of the Minesweeper application, it will
->   continue to work, because the application serves its static files on its
+> continue to work, because the application serves its static files on its own,
->   own, without nginx's help.
+> without nginx's help.
 >
 > When using `fastcgi_pass`, nginx is asking the PHP FastCGI Process Manager
->   (PHP-FPM) to find and execute the PHP files in the `root` directory
+> (PHP-FPM) to find and execute the PHP files in the `root` directory specified
->   specified by the configuration.
-When you change that `root` to a directory
+> by the configuration.
+When you change that `root` to a directory that is empty
->   that is empty (at that stage in the exercise), it will not find the PHP
+> (at that stage in the exercise), it will not find the PHP files anymore, and
->   files anymore, and return a 404 Not Found error.
+> return a 404 Not Found error.
 >
 > When using `proxy_pass`, nginx is simply forwarding the request to the given
 > address and port.
-The application listens on that port and is capable of
+The Minesweeper application listens on that port and is
->   serving its own files, regardless of nginx's configuration.
+> capable of serving its own files, regardless of nginx's configuration.
 So the
 > application will keep working even after changing the `root`.

-### Allow your user to restart the service without a password
+### :books: Allow your user to restart the service without a password

 In order for the new `post-receive` hook to work, your user must be able to run `sudo systemctl restart minesweeper` (assuming you have named your service